 If you check the blog’s Beginners Guide To Miles & Points, you’ll see that I have a section with my valuation of various points currencies.
-However, it has been a while since I’ve actually comprehensively gone through and adjusted my valuation of points, given how it’s constantly changing.
+However, every so often I like to go through and comprehensively adjust my valuation of points, given how it’s constantly changing.

 How do I come up with my value of points?

 There’s not any science to valuing a non-revenue based points programs.
 Everyone values redemptions differently.
 So if I say a mileage currency is worth 1.6 cents, and someone else says they’re worth 1.9 cents, I can’t really prove them wrong, other than providing an explanation of where my valuation comes from.